Nenniana/MLA-Helper/README.md

 4. Open the MLA-Helper Central Hub by clicking on MLA-Helper in the Unity Menu.
 5. Supply the MLAHelperAgent in the 'Input ML-Agents agent,' whereafter all information will be loaded.
 6. Follow the 'Observations and Action Masks for a loaded model' instructions.
+7. Click 'Deploy MLA-Helper in Current Scene.'
-7. Follow the 'Hookup Observations and Action Masks to project' instructions.
+8. Follow the 'Hookup Observations and Action Masks to project' instructions.
-8. Once the Model has been trained, open the Central Hub, ensure all information is loaded correctly, and click 'Deploy MLA-Helper in Current Scene.'
+9. Once the Model has been trained:
+   1. Supply the ONNX Model in the ModelConstructor component of the deployed MLA-Helper prefab.
+   2. Call 'RequestNewStep' from MLAHelperAgent whenever the agent and visualization should update.

 ### Use - Existing ML-Agents Project
 1. Follow the 'General Setup' instructions.